Group management

 NORMAL

-When the number of messages sent per second by all users in a single group exceeds a certain limit (default: 50 messages per second), the backend discards some messages and prioritizes the delivery of higher-priority messages.
-However, for each message type, the system ensures that the latest message of that type is delivered within a 5-second interval.
-This prevents low-priority messages from being completely discarded due to tiered rate limiting.
+When messages per second from all users in a single group exceed the rate limit (default: 50 messages per second), the backend discards lower-priority messages first.
+To prevent complete starvation, the system guarantees that the latest message of each type is delivered within every 5-second interval, even for low-priority types.

-When a message priority is set to HIGH, it is prioritized for delivery during rate limiting and also has high reliability.
-This means that if a user goes offline due to network issues and misses group messages, the SDK automatically pulls the missed high-priority messages after the user reconnects using the SDK's reconnection and recovery mechanism.
+HIGH-priority messages are delivered first during rate limiting and support guaranteed delivery.
+If a user goes offline due to network issues and misses group messages, the SDK automatically retrieves the missed HIGH-priority messages when the user reconnects.

 Supergroups